An action or a sequence of actions that exploits flaws in the game's artificial intelligence

 - The AI often has problems if it didn't start with the right hero, often doing nothing until it get to tier 2 and the desired hero.
 By end game (if they survived that long) they are then stuck with two useable heroes and a weak one in their base, while the others are running around with three high-level heroes.

 - Stronghold was plagued with an AI that would always send its melee troops to the nearest gap in the fortress walls instead of attacking the nearest or weakest wall.
 This allowed the user to set up elaborate death traps of burning pitch fields and endless rows of archers to decimate the incoming hordes as they marched mindlessly toward the 'weak spot'.

-- The first Command & Conquer was full of these.
+- Command & Conquer: Tiberian Dawn is full of these.

 - Attacking an enemy harvester would always make the AI empty its base to defend the harvester with everything it had.

 - Enemy harvesters would also try to run over attacking Recon Bikes, which they had no hope of catching.
 This means a Nod player could ride a single Bike to a couple of enemy harvesters, fire a shot at each, and then lure the harvesters back to his base defenses.

 - Building a wall of sandbags or other barriers allowed the player to completely trap the AI in its base.
 It never intentionally tries to destroy them.